 5. Steroid pulse therapy

-Intermittent use of suprapharmacological doses of steroid is known as steroid pulse therapy that helps to reduce the side effects to an extent compared to other methods of steroid treatment.
+Intermittent use of supra pharmacologicaliXRelated to more than the usual pharmacologic concentration or therapeutic dose of the drug doses of steroid is known as steroid pulse therapy that helps to reduce the side effects to an extent compared to other methods of steroid treatment.
 Combination therapy with systemic steroids, topical tacrolimus, and phototherapy may aid in repigmentation.
 Steroid therapies can cause various side effects, including weight gain and acneiform eruptions.

 There are various modalities of phototherapy known to be effective in pediatric vitiligo.
-UVB therapy is the primary choice for the treatment in the childhood, as it helps in repigmentation and stabilization of the disease.
+UVB therapy, a type of UV light therapy, is the primary choice for treatment in childhood, as it helps in the repigmentation and stabilization of the disease.
 Rapidly progressing vitiligo could be managed with generalized phototherapy.
 It may cause nausea, phototoxic reactions, and pain.
-Your doctor may recommend antinuclear antibody screen before phototherapy sections.
+Your doctor may recommend an antinuclear antibody screen before phototherapy sections.

 8. Cosmetic camouflage